awsdocs/aws-client-vpn-administrator-guide/doc_source/troubleshooting.md

 I have configured authorization rules for my Active Directory groups, but they are not working as I expected\.
 I have added an authorization rule for `0.0.0.0/0` to authorize traffic for all networks, but traffic still fails for specific destination CIDRs\.

 **Cause**
 Authorization rules are indexed on network CIDRs\.
-Authorization rules must grant Active Directory groups access to specific network CIDRS\.
+Authorization rules must grant Active Directory groups access to specific network CIDRs\.
 Authorization rules for `0.0.0.0/0` are handled as a special case, and are therefore evaluated last, regardless of the order in which the authorization rules are created\.

 For example, say that you create three authorization rules in the following order:
 + Rule 1: Group 1 access to `10.1.0.0/16`